VEZY/PlantBiophysics.jl/docs/src/simulation/first_simulation.md

 | `sky_fraction` | Fraction of the sky visible from the leaf | 0–1 |
 | `d` | Characteristic leaf dimension used for boundary-layer exchange | m |

-`leaf_scene` creates a simulation containing one leaf.
+`CompositeModel` combines the models on one object, representing our leaf.
 Its `Status` stores these inputs and the values the models will calculate.

 ```@example first_simulation
-scene = leaf_scene(
+scene = CompositeModel(
     Monteith(),
     Fvcb(),
     Medlyn(0.03, 12.0);